Meet Our Certified Trainers

 Chris Rusk

-Chris discovered his passion for animal care in 2020 while taking a hiatus from his career as a chef.
-What began as volunteering as a dog walker at the Oregon Humane Society quickly grew into a full-time role as a kennel technician.
+Chris got into animal care in 2020 when he took a break from his career as a chef.
+He started volunteering as a dog walker at the Oregon Humane Society and soon moved into a full-time kennel technician role.

-As he explored his place within the animal-welfare community, Chris spent three years working in dog daycare and two years as a veterinary assistant, gaining hands-on experience with canine behavior, health, and care.
+From there, Chris spent three years in dog daycare and two years as a veterinary assistant, picking up practical experience with canine behavior and health along the way.

 Krystal Witfoth